PostHog/posthog.com/contents/blog/the-posthog-array-1-35-0.md

 excerpt: PostHog 1.35.0 introduces activity logs and a brand new way of visualizing where your users are coming from with the World Map.
 Additionally we now support organization-level SAML login on both Cloud and Self-Hosted instances.
 Plus check out your Project Homepage for a few additional goodies.
 ---

-PostHog 1.35.0 introduces audit logs and a brand new World Map view to help you visualize where your users are coming from.
+PostHog 1.35.0 introduces audit logs and a brand new world map view to help you visualize where your users are coming from.
 Additionally we now support organization-level SAML login on both Cloud and Self-Hosted instances.
 Plus, check out your project homepage for a few additional goodies!

 We've also recently launched a new newsletter, which we send once every two weeks!
-Subscribe today to hear about our latest news, what we're reading and how to get the most out of PostHog.
+[Subscribe today](/newsletter) to hear about our latest news, what we're reading and how to get the most out of PostHog.
 Each issue also includes a bonus hedgehog cartoon!

 <blockquote class='warning-note'>
 <b>IMPORTANT!</b> If you use SAML, please read our <a href="deprecation-and-removal-notices">deprecation notices below</a>.